-- Only law enforcement and the court can remove a child from a parent's custody. • DCF does not remove children or decide to take children into state custody. • During an assessment or prevention service delivery, when there is a concern a child may need to leave the home due to safety - is held.
-There are times when the safest decision for a child is protective custody removal into foster care.

-• If DCF determines it is not possible to protect a child through services or other actions it recommends that the county or district attorney file a Child In Need of Care, or "CINC," petition
+- Only law enforcement and the court can remove a child from a parent's custody. - DCF does not remove children or decide to take children into state custody. - During an assessment or prevention service delivery, when there is a concern a child may need to leave the home due to safety concerns, a Team Decision Making meeting is held. - There are times when the safest decision for a child is protective custody removal into foster care. - If DCF determines it is not possible to protect a child through services or other actions it recommends that the county or district attorney file a Child In Need of Care, or "CINC," petition